• Skip to main content

 For the vinaigrette

-• 3 tbsp orange muscat champagne vinegar (can sub with rice wine vinegar or red wine vinegar)
+• 3 tbsp orange muscat champagne vinegar (can substitute rice wine vinegar or red wine vinegar)

 • 3 tbsp extra virgin olive oil

-• 1 tbsp hone (can sub with agave)
+• 1 tbsp honey (can substitute with agave)

 For the salad